Kansas has a weak open records law. Wichita doesn’t want to follow the law, as weak as it is.

 As citizen watchdogs, I and others need access to information and data.
 The City of Wichita, however, has created several not-for-profit organizations that are largely funded by tax money.
 The three I am concerned with are the Wichita Downtown Development Corporation, Go Wichita Convention and Visitors Bureau, and Greater Wichita Economic Development Coalition.

 I have asked each organization for checkbook-level spending data.
 Each has refused to comply, using the reasoning that they are not “public agencies” as defined in the Kansas Open Records Act.
-But consider the WDDC: In every year but one, its percent of revenue derived from taxes is well over 90 percent.
+But consider the WDDC: When I made a request for records, its percent of revenue derived from taxes was well over 90 percent every year but one.
 In many years the only income WDDC received was from taxes and a small amount of interest earned.
 Click here to see how much of WDDC’s revenue comes from taxes.

 The Wichita city attorney backs these organizations and their interpretation of the law.
 So do almost all city council members.
 After 14 months investigating this matter, the Sedgwick County District Attorney agreed with the city’s position.
 (Click here to read the determination.)
 The only course of action open to me is to raise thousands of dollars to fund a lawsuit.